-Black Cherry - After the first spray, you immediately receive a strong cherry scent.
-The deep Black Cherry note is a fresh, juicy, and tart fruity scent.
-Yet, the acidity is toned out considerably by the sweet notes in this fragrance.
-This fruit-forward note starts quite strong first but diminishes after the first hour or two of use.
+Black Cherry: Upon the first spray, a powerful cherry aroma greets you.
+The intense Black Cherry note is fresh, juicy, and tart, but its acidity is mellowed by the sweet notes in the fragrance.
+This fruity note starts strong but fades after the first hour or two of wear.

-Cherry Liqueur - The Liqueur fragrance is also quite strong initially.
-This is a cherry fragrance with a punch of the liquor note.
-Still, this somewhat alcoholic smell fades quickly, leaving a very cherry fragrance.
-It is a powerful, almost synthetic, wild cherry explosion with a sweet almond and liquor undertone.
+Cherry Liqueur: The liqueur fragrance is also quite prominent at first.
+This cherry aroma, accompanied by a punch of alcohol, quickly dissipates, leaving a predominantly cherry fragrance.
+It is a powerful, almost synthetic, wild cherry explosion with sweet almond and liquor undertones.

-Bitter Almonds - This note is arguably one of the most noticeable notes in the scent since it smells like maraschino cherries, almond extract, and cherry candy combined.
-This candied sweet smell strikes you as soon as you spray the fragrance and gives you a nostalgic sensation.
-This is the sound that persists into the heart notes and dry down.
+Bitter Almonds: One of the most noticeable notes in the scent, it evokes the aroma of maraschino cherries, almond extract, and cherry candy combined.
+This candied sweetness is apparent as soon as you spray the fragrance, and it lingers into the heart notes and dry down, providing a nostalgic sensation.

-Griotte Syrup is inspired by a cherry syrup composed of blended sugars and cherry essence, typically combined into an alcoholic cocktail.
-This syrupy sweet scent is highly fruit-forward with notes of macerated berries, which is a rich, sweet, and decadent note.
-This sound persists well beyond the third to the fourth hour of wear.
+Griotte Syrup: Inspired by cherry syrup made from blended sugars and cherry essence, this syrupy sweet scent is intensely fruit-forward with notes of macerated berries.
+Rich, sweet, and decadent, this note lingers well beyond the third to the fourth hour of wear.

-Turkish Rose - This note is of Rose provides a powdery, woody, and fruity feminine aspect to the entire scent.
-You will not pick out the rose note separately.
-Yet, it gives an extra feminine element and gentle freshness from the flowery scent.
+Turkish Rose: This rose note contributes a powdery, woody, and fruity feminine aspect to the entire scent.
+While the rose note may not be individually discernible, it adds an extra feminine touch and a subtle freshness from the floral aroma.

-Jasmine Sambac - This Arabian jasmine blossom is endemic to the Eastern Himalayas provides a rich, sweet, and warm scent.
-This is a somewhat more masculine flower note, which helps balance out all the sweetness and feminine tones from the Turkish Rose.
-This particular jasmine has more musky and spicy undertones, which is what remains on the skin as the scent progresses into a complete dry down and long-term wear.
-This scent persists further into the wear period during the third to the fourth hour of use.
+Jasmine Sambac: Originating from the Eastern Himalayas, this Arabian jasmine blossom imparts a rich, sweet, and warm aroma.
+This slightly more masculine floral note helps balance out the sweetness and feminine tones of the Turkish Rose.
+This particular jasmine carries musky and spicy undertones, which remain on the skin as the scent transitions into a complete dry down and extended wear.
+This aroma endures from the third to the fourth hour of use.

-Peru Balsam - This component comes from a Myroxylon tree, mainly found in South America.
-It is quite a procedure to recover this unique substance from the tree.
-It involves peeling the bark, extracting the resin, and boiling it in water.
-This thick resin contains aspects of vanilla and cinnamon with a tiny amount of bitterness and earthiness from a hint of green olive.
-This note comes out after the scent wears for about an hour or so.
-It is a sweet and earth dry down.
-This vanilla note remains throughout the entire duration of this scent.
+Peru Balsam: Derived from the Myroxylon tree, primarily found in South America, the extraction process involves peeling the bark, extracting the resin, and boiling it in water.
+This thick resin contains nuances of vanilla and cinnamon, with a slight bitterness and earthiness from a hint of green olive.
+This note emerges after the fragrance has been worn for about an hour, and it leaves a sweet and earthy dry down.
+The vanilla note persists throughout the entire duration of the scent.

-Sandalwood -This note is a strong woody, oriental note with a milky undertone and a slight green top note.
-This note provides much depth to the entire scent and gives it that deep warm sensation.
+Sandalwood: This woody, oriental note carries a milky undertone and a subtle green top note, adding depth to the entire scent and evoking a sense of warmth.

-Cedar - This note provides a woody floral musk to the entire scent, complementing the flowery notes from the Turkish Rose and Jasmine and providing much depth.
-This woody depth is exceptionally prominent in the dry down of this scent.
-It lingers on the skin throughout the remainder of the fragrance's wear duration.
+Cedar: This woody floral musk complements the floral notes of Turkish Rose and Jasmine, providing depth and lingering on the skin throughout the remainder of the fragrance's wear duration.

-This fragrance starts as a very fruit-forward fragrance, coming off very much like a jar of maraschino cherries and a sweet liqueur but dries down and is a hot and cozy fragrance that makes you want to curl up in your favorite sweater and fuzzy socks, light the fireplace, and throw on a movie.
-As it wears, it gets so much warmer, spicier, and cozier.
-The fruitiness fades, and you're left with a pleasant, spiced-vanilla fragrance.
-It isn't an excessively sugary scent but has that warm and gentle sweetness.
+Amarena Cherry begins as a predominantly fruit-forward fragrance, reminiscent of a jar of maraschino cherries and sweet liqueur.
+However, as it dries down, it transforms into a warm and cozy aroma that invites you to curl up in your favorite sweater and fuzzy socks, light the fireplace, and watch a movie.
+Over time, the scent becomes warmer, spicier, and more comforting.
+The initial fruitiness fades, leaving behind a pleasant, spiced-vanilla fragrance.
+It doesn't come across as overly sugary, but instead offers a warm and gentle sweetness.